-The treatment your Seattle Cancer Care Alliance doctors recommend will depend on the type and stage of your kidney cancer, and other factors, such as your general health, potential side effects of treatment, and the probability of extending life or relieving symptoms.
+We view treatment as a collaborative effort.
+Your SCCA doctors will explain all your options and recommend a treatment plan based on the type and stage of your cancer and several other factors, including your health, lifestyle and personal preferences and the probability of extending your life or relieving your symptoms.

 Kidney Cancer Multispecialty Clinic